cambridge-cares/TheWorldAvatar/Apps/README.md

 * `build.gradle` : Build settings for the module
 * Proguard configuration files to shrink, optimise, and obfuscate code for release.

+We are still exploring how to construct and standardised tests for our apps.

 ## 1.5 Next steps
 Continue on to the [template app](SampleApp/) for a tutorial on developing a new mobile interface within The World Avatar.
 If you are experiencing any technical difficulties, the [troubleshooting](#2-troubleshooting) section is available.